 On August 21, 1998 the prosecution agreed that exculpatory evidence had not been disclosed to the defense and agreed to vacate Pettiford’s first-degree murder conviction.
 Pettiford then pled no contest to a charge of manslaughter and he was released.

 In July 1999, the Baltimore Sun newspaper disclosed that their review of the homicide file turned up even more evidence that had not been disclosed.
-Todd had provided an address for Smith, given police the names of three other men he believed were involved in the shooting, and provided information to police for months after the murder.
+Todd had provided an address for Smith, given police the names of three other men he believed were involved in the shooting, and provided other information to police after the murder.

 Based on this disclosure, Pettiford’s attorney filed a motion seeking dismissal of the manslaughter charge.
 In May, 2000, the motion was granted and the no contest plea was vacated.
 On June 13, 2000, the prosecution dismissed the charge.